elee2045sp24/demos-lac34437/README.md

 You should now be able to compile and upload code to the M5StickCP2 by cloning into this repository and getting the folder for demo.

+## M5 On and Running
-## Once it is on and running hold down the front button while it is booting to begin WiFi install
+Once it is on and running hold down the front button while it is booting to begin WiFi install

 Once the WiFi config page launches on the M5StickCP2 display connect your phone/laptop to the WiFi network with the name provided

+## If you would like to test the MQTT functionality on your own you can now run the test_mqtt.py file